 Although Jung’s view that Westerners should avoid Eastern self-help methods is shortsighted (in my opinion), he did make an interesting point.
 We need to keep in mind that, as Westerners, our approach to the spiritual path also needs to be informed by Western methods of healing.

 We cannot simply transplant ourselves into the habits and practices of Easterners because they won’t have the same desired effect.

 In most cases, yes.

-To face these inevitable problems, many Easterners will also benefit from spiritual psychology as it helps deal with the destabilizing times we’re now living in.
+To face these inevitable problems, many Easterners will also benefit from spiritual psychology as it helps to deal with the destabilizing times we’re now living in.

 4 Ways to Bring Spiritual Psychology into Your Life

 To walk a path of balance, we need to bring spiritual psychology into our lives.
 There’s no getting around it.
 Too much of one path can easily wreak havoc in our lives.
-We need both to find the joy, peace, love, and freedom we’re seeking.
+We need both paths to find the joy, inner peace, love, and freedom we’re seeking.